santtunurmi/santtunurmi/README.md

 ### Career

-I have not landed a job in the field of my study yet, but I have worked in retail, which has taught me valuable lessons in teamwork and communication, skills that are valuable in every field.
+I worked as a production manager part-time for NUKE-Liiga, which is a Finnish academy league project for the Counter-Strike eSport.
+I handled the preparation, management and the technical execution of the broadcast, as well as the in-game camerawork.

 ### Projects

 #### Portfolio website:

-&nbsp; &nbsp; &nbsp; &nbsp; V1.0 was built top to bottom with just HTML, CSS and JavaScript, with no additional libraries used.<br />
+&nbsp; &nbsp; &nbsp; &nbsp; V1.0.0 was built top to bottom with just HTML, CSS and JavaScript, with no additional libraries used.
+Now it is saved on it's own branch.<br />
-&nbsp; &nbsp; &nbsp; &nbsp; Now it is saved on it's own branch, as I have implemented Bootstrap, SASS and a Javascript compiler for my site.<br />
+&nbsp; &nbsp; &nbsp; &nbsp; On V2.0.0 I have implemented Bootstrap, SASS and a Javascript compiler for my site, with the site content updated considerably.<br />
 &nbsp; &nbsp; &nbsp; &nbsp; I am continuously upgrading the site, so consider it a work in progress!<br />

 &nbsp; &nbsp; &nbsp; &nbsp; Externally hosted on Netlify: https://santtunurmi.netlify.app/